physrisk/website-source/articles/2012/what-can-the-bass-diffusion-model-tell-us-about-piracy.md

 of the model - it is highly doubtful that all of the pirates would become legals under certain conditions.
-Another point ruling out the third suggestion is that precise evaluation of actual market potential is very troublesome task (if completable at all).
+Another point ruling out the third suggestion is that precise evaluation of actual market potential is very troublesome task (if doable at all).
 Thus the profit might be also lost due to overestimation of the market potential.

 The analysis of different scenarios: constant tolerance, initial tolerance and "charity"